BlockhostOfficial/ddos-prot-mc-servers/README.md

 # DDoS Protection for your Minecraft Server / Network!

-This guide is for those who need to protect their home/vps/dedicated/shared server from DDoSes.
+This guide is for those who need to protect their home/VPS/dedicated/shared server from DDoS attacks.
 If I'm wrong about something or something is missing, contact me on discord - qbasty#0001.

 # Do I need DDoS Protection?
-Not everyone needs DDoS Protection, your server for 2 friends doesn't, even bigger server with 50 players might not need it.
+Not everyone needs DDoS Protection, a server for 2 friends doesn't, but even bigger servers with 50 players might need it.
 You probably shouldn't worry until... yea, it happens.

-## How to check if my host has ddos protection?
+## How to check if my host has DDoS protection?
-Sadly, almost every dedicated/vps or even shared server hosting says that they have great DDoS Protection.
+Sadly, almost every dedicated/VPS or even shared server hosting says that they have great DDoS Protection.
 Let's check that!
 If you don't know the IP of your server because you just have a subdomain, make sure your server is on and use https://mcsrvstat.us to get the IP of your server (Show Debug Info).
 Once you have the IP, head to https://ipinfo.io and enter the IP there.
-Look at ORG and Name, if you see something that wasn't mentioned in this guide, your host probably has none or barely any custom ddos protection (This is the case for MANY hosting companies, message them for more info).
+Look at ORG and Name, if you see something that wasn't mentioned in this guide, your host probably has none or barely any custom DDoS protection (This is the case for MANY hosting companies, message them for more info).

 ## DDoS Protection out of the box

 Very Good/Amazing:
-- Tempest - You will be able to handle few thousand players (traffic) and DDoS attacks at the same time
+- Tempest - You will be able to handle a few thousand players (traffic) and DDoS attacks at the same time
 - OVH - Game Range has the best protection for Minecraft.
 Internal attacks are an issue for some people.
 (Not as good as Tempest)

 Good/Decent:
 - Hetzner - it's enough for some people, for some it isn't.
-You can kindly ask for an ip change of your dedicated server if you want to get some DDoS Protection
+You can kindly ask for an IP change of your dedicated server if you want to get some DDoS Protection
 - ReliableSite

 Bad/Horrible: